Sustainability and Environmental Studies

 Every human being has an intimate relationship with food, often with deep emotional facets.
 Yet we in the U.S. know very little about the food system that sustains us – it is a mysterious and often invisible set of processes, organizations, and people.
 This remarkably complex web of inputs, labor, machinery, laws, subsidies, mergers, and so many other components is one that we take largely for granted.
 This class seeks to align that reality with another: we are an intensely visual species.
 A critical part of our existence that we experience through all of our senses is one we fail to comprehend through our primary sense.
 And we have this occasion to use sight in a formalized way – photography – to tell new stories, and to bring an artistic sensibility to our understanding of food, and perhaps ourselves.
 Through imagery, writing, and the curatorial process of exhibiting our work in a public setting, we have a truly unique opportunity.
 Our immersion in these critical issues can bring full circle the understanding we gain through many eyes to enhance awareness in other people about how our food system connects us all.

-SES 262 - Environmental Dispute Resolution (4 Credit Hours)
+SES 262 - Negotiation and Environmental Conflict Resolution (4 Credit Hours)

 An in-depth investigation of alternative dispute resolution (ADR) as an improved means to affect change in environmental conflict.
 Both an intellectual and hands-on introduction to the theory and practice of ADR, relying on research into theoretical aspects of conflict, attendance at both conventional litigatory and ADR hearings, and actual participation in ADR exercises.